-- Sections 1-3 Not specifically auditable (as before)
+- ▶ Sections 1-3 Not specifically auditable (as before)

 - Section 4 Context of the Organization

-- Similar to ISO 9001:2008 4.0 Quality Management System
+- Similar to ISO 9001:2008 Section 4.0 Quality Management System

 - Key new questions:

 - What purpose does the organization serve?

 - Who does it exist for?

 - Who are the interested parties?

 - Does any part of the ISO 9001:2015 standard qualify for a "non-applicable" designation?

-- Section 5 Leadership - Uses strong language related to top management's involvement in the quality management system.

-Key new questions:

-- Is a Leadership structure evident? - Has Leadership made itself accountable for the effectiveness (or lack thereof) of the QMS? - Has Leadership ensured that the Quality Policy/Objectives are consistent with the strategic direction of the company? - Has the QMS been integrated into the business processes? - Please note that this does NOT mean that your financial records will be subject to audit.
+- Section 5 Leadership - Uses strong language related to top management's involvement in the quality management system. - Key new questions: - Is a Leadership structure evident? - Has Leadership made itself accountable for the effectiveness (or lack thereof) of the QMS? - Has Leadership ensured that the Quality Policy/Objectives are consistent with the strategic direction of the company? - Has the quality policy been made available to all interested parties? - Has the QMS been integrated into the business processes? - Please note that this does NOT mean that your financial records will be subject to audit.

-- Section 6 Planning for the quality management system

-- Planning is viewed in a whole new light taking into account the new concept of risk.

-- Key new questions:

-- Have all risks (and opportunities) been considered?

-- Have actions been taken or planned for said risks?

-- With regards to Quality Objectives -

-- Who will be responsible?

-- What is the target date?

-- What is to be accomplished?
+- Section 6 Planning for the quality management system - Planning is viewed in a whole new light taking into account the new concept of risk. - Key new questions: - Have all risks (and opportunities) been considered? - Have actions been taken or planned for said risks? - With regards to Quality Objectives - - Who will be responsible? - What is the target date? - What is to be accomplished? - Are they relevant to conformity of products and enhancement of customer satisfaction?

-- Section 7 Support - Borrows heavily from ISO 9001:2008 Section 6.0 Resource Management, as well as bits and pieces from Section 4 and 5. - One very slightly new area of content is provided in clause 7.1.6 that asks the following key question: - "Has the organization considered changing needs and trends against its current competency base and determined what is needed for the future?" - No other significant new content that hasn't been present in some form already in ISO 9001:2008.
+- Section 7 Support - Borrows heavily from ISO 9001:2008 Section 6.0 Resource Management, as well as bits and pieces from Section 4 and 5. - One key new idea presented is found in clause 7.1.6 "Organizational Knowledge" - This is generally understood to be knowledge gained by experience.
+Organizations are now expected to have mechanisms in place to retain Organizational Knowledge. - Furthermore, clause 7.1.6 also asks the following key question: - "Has the organization considered changing needs and trends against its current competency base and determined what is needed for the future?" - No other significant new content that hasn't been present in some form already in ISO 9001:2008.